stevendargaville/PFLARE/README.md

 This library contains methods which can be used to solve linear systems in parallel with PETSc, with interfaces in C/Fortran/Python.

-PFLARE can be used on problems with structured or unstructured grids and does not rely on Gauss-Seidel methods.
 PFLARE can scalably solve:
-1) Hyperbolic problems such as time independent advection equations.
-2) Other hyperbolic problems such as time independent streaming operators from Boltzmann transport applications.
+1) Hyperbolic problems implicitly without Gauss-Seidel methods.
+This includes time dependent or independent, with structured or unstructured grids, with lower triangular structure or without.
+This includes advection equations, streaming operators from Boltzmann transport applications, multigrid in time discretisations, etc.
 3) Other asymmetric problems such as heavily anisotropic Poisson/diffusion problems.
 4) Symmetric Poisson/diffusion problems, including those with varying coefficients.